Highway at night. Source: https://pxhere.com/en/photo/1192661

 NASA’s explanation for the stellar phenomenon shown above: “Blown by the wind from a star, this tantalizing, ghostly apparition is cataloged as NGC 7635, but known simply as The Bubble Nebula.
 Astronomer Ken Crawford’s striking view combines a long exposure through a hydrogen alpha filter with color images to reveal the intricate details of this cosmic bubble and its environment.
 Although it looks delicate, the 10 light-year diameter bubble offers evidence of violent processes at work.
 Seen here above and left of the Bubble’s center is a bright hot star embedded in telltale blue hues characteristic of dust reflected starlight.
 A fierce stellar wind and intense radiation from the star, which likely has a mass 10 to 20 times that of the Sun, has blasted out the structure of glowing gas against denser material in a surrounding molecular cloud.
 The intriguing Bubble Nebula lies a mere 11,000 light-years away toward the boastful constellation Cassiopeia.”

-This is Part 4 of a continuing series of posts on dynamic network analysis.
+This is Part 4 in a series of posts introducing dynamic network analysis.
 Next up: 5.
 What’s a relationship?

 © 2018 John Edward Terrell.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author(s) and source are credited.
 The statements and opinions expressed are those of the author(s) and do not constitute official statements or positions of the Editors and others associated with SCIENCE DIALOGUES.